RazinSyakib43/express-mvc-orm/README.md

 # express-mvc-orm
 A simple REST API with MVP architecture and Sequelize ORM.
+Tools and technology used are Node.js, Express.js, Sequelize , and MySQL.

 ## Technologies Used
 - Node.js